zroe1/tinyfilter/README.md

 To make sense of the terms in this section you will need a little background on CNNs (convolutional neural networks).
 The design of tinyfilter is based on the technique these networks use called convolution.
 Reading the first half of <a href="https://www.ibm.com/topics/convolutional-neural-networks">this source</a> from IBM should get you up to speed.

 The most important part of an image is the lines.
-Thats what tinyfilter detects using only 5 filters which I hardcoded as numpy arrays (shown below).
+Thats what tinyfilter detects using only 5 filters which I hard coded as numpy arrays (shown below).
 When the filters are applied to an image, tinyfiler calculates if the feature the filter is detecting for is present.
 If it is, tinyfilter prints the ASCII character that corresponds to the feature.

 ```python
 BACKSLASH_FILTER = np.array([[3, -1, -1], [-1, 3, -1], [-1, -1, 3]], dtype="int32")